nikitavoloboev/data/docs/life/parenting.md

 # Parenting

+Not parent yet but did like this [advice on fatherhood](https://twitter.com/simonsarris/status/1604300716700585985).

 ## Notes

 - [One of the most striking things you learn from having kids is how much you took your parents for granted.](https://twitter.com/paulg/status/1400058832596967425)